michaeljm116/axiomo/notes/Axiomo/BeeKillingsInn/Merge Bee with Axiomo.md

       * Once you have all the assets and you have those functions..
       * you need function for moving from 1 grid piece to another
       *
+* Okay so plan:
+	* THe plan might be to just go ahead and design the level
+	* set the camera
+	* pretty much do everything you said above